SurajKumar2005/ATS_resume/README.md

 ## Running the Application

-After installing the required libraries, start the application using the following command:
+Once you have installed all the required libraries, start the application using:

 ```bash
 python -m streamlit run app.py